solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 programs unless they can extract profit, effectively starving the actual users for access.
 Penalizing this behavior with runtime fees collected by validators can create a perverse incentive to artificially delay HFT transactions, cause them to fail, and charge penalty fees.

+Currently, there is no way for dapp developers to enforce appropriate behavior and the way their contracts should be used.
+Bots spamming on dapps make them unusable and dapps lose their users/clients because the UX is laggy and inefficient.
+Validators gain base fees and prioritization fees even if the transactions are executed unsuccessfully but unsuccessful transactions deny block space to potentially valid transactions which reduces activity on the dapp.
+For dapps like mango or openbook increasing fees without any rebates or dynamically based other proposed mechanisms will punish potentially thousands of users because of a handful of malicious users.
+Giving dapp's authority more control to incentivize proper utilization of its contract is the primary motivation for this proposal.

+Adding dynamic fees per account penalizes the dapp and its user.
+Without proper rebates to users Solana gas fees will increase and it will lose the edge for being low fees cluster.
+If the dynamic gas fees are low then it won't solve the spamming issues.
+Either way, dynamic fees will not be covered by this proposal because for users can't tell beforehand how much fees will be paid for the transaction they have sent.
+This will make the cluster not interesting for required players like market makers for whom profit margins are thin and a dynamic cluster will make it impossible to predict the outcome.

+We are motivated to improve the user experience, and user activity and keep Solana a low gas fee blockchain.
+Keeping gas fees low and increasing user activity on the chain will help all the communities based on Solana grow.

 ## Alternatives Considered